axieinfinity/ronin-documentation/docs/rns/guides/register/regular.md

 Following are the guidelines to be observed when choosing an RNS name:

 * Domains can contain the English-language letters a-z, and the digits 0-9.
 * Hyphens can also be used but not at the beginning and at the end of a domain name.
-Two hyphens together are not permitted either.
+Two hyphens together aren't permitted either.
 * The minimum length is 3 characters.
 * Domain names are case-sensitive and can only contain lowercase letters.
 * Domain names cannot be related to Sky Mavis products (such as `axieinfinity.ron`) and trademarks (unless you pass trademark verification).